ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 </CH.Code>

-The login method currently logs the user is and navigates to the main page.
+The login method currently logs the user in and navigates to the main page.

 ---